pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 The state of gunicorn:

-* First commit was November 30, 2009
-* Three users at first
+* First commit was November 30, 2009, Three users at first
+* preform model
+* Thread-safe
+* Automatic worker process management
+* Manage using signals

 ----